Carlos López Bustamante: Venezuela Futura and América Futura

 "América Futura", magazine edited by Carlos López Bustamante in New York.

 Carlos López Bustamante's long exile made him one of the leading voices in the struggle against Gómez overseas.
 For nearly twenty years he was one of the leading figures of the resistance in exile.
 He used his pen and his knowledge of journalism, printing and publishing, to reveal to the world the horror of tyranny in Venezuela.
 For this he created his own printing press in New York City, "Carlos López Press", where he began publishing the famous magazine "Venezuela Futura" in opposition to Gómez.
 Many writers who had escaped from the prisons of the dictatorship collaborated on this magazine, including his relatives Rafael Bruzual López and Nestor Luis Pérez Luzardo.
 In 1934 the magazine's name was changed to "América Futura" with a message directed to Hispanic America to achieve the consolidation of democracy in the continent.

 Legacy

-Carlos López Bustamante left to posterity the memory of a brave young journalist and fighter, who defended freedom of expression to the hilt.
-He managed very quickly to conquer the hearts of the people of Caracas and despite his youth fought, risking everything, against one of the most ferocious dictatorships in Latin American history.
-The magazine "Venezuela Futura", published by López Bustamante in New York City, represented the free voice of Venezuela for many years and a window to the world condemning the horrors of Gómez's government.
+Carlos López Bustamante is remembered as a Venezuelan journalist and editor who opposed the government and advocated for freedom of expression in his publications.
+During his exile in New York City, he founded magazine "Venezuela Futura", published by López Bustamante.
+This magazine became an important platform for the opposition in Venezuela abroad and published criticism of the Gómez's government regime.